to the book the Bhâgavata Purâna

 Chapter 7: The Son of Drona Punished

-(55) Sûta said: "Immediately understanding what the Lord meant, he separated with his sword the
+(55) Sûta said: 'At once understanding what the Lord meant, he separated with his sword

-jewel from the head of the twice-born one along with his hair.
+the crown jewel from the head of the brahmin along with his hair.

 Chapter 8: Parîkchit Saved and Prayers by Queen Kuntî

-Chapter 9: The Passing away of Bhîshmadeva in the Presence of Lord Krishna
+Chapter 9: The Passing away of Bhîshmadeva in the Presence of Krishna

-smile, His eyes red like the morning sun and His decorated lotus face await me when I leave this material body.' "
+(24) May He, the path of my meditations, the four-handed God of the Gods, the Supreme Lord, with His cheerful smile, His eyes red like the morning sun and His decorated lotus face, await me when I leave this material body.'

 Chapter 10: The Departure of Lord Krishna for Dvârakâ

-(14) The ladies of the family who came out of the palace, had difficulty checking their tears from
+(14) The ladies of the family who came from the palace, had difficulty checking their tears from overflowing,

 Chapter 11: Lord S'rî Krishna's Entrance into Dvârakâ